uyjulian/stab_debuginfo_utils/README.md

 # License

+For `prdbg.c`, GPL v3 (or at your option any later version).
-MIT license, see `LICENSE` file for more information
+For everything else, MIT license, see `LICENSE` file for more information